peacekeeper09/simple-discord.py-slash-command-bot/README.md

 You must have [Python](https://www.python.org/downloads/) installed on your respective device.

-After making sure that you have python installed, make sure you have a good idle, developers across the world recommend [VSCODE](https://code.visualstudio.com/download).
+After making sure that you have python installed, make sure you have a good ide, developers across the world recommend [VSCODE](https://code.visualstudio.com/download).

 ## Installation